woodystock/learner-materials-react-props-and-state/activities/activity-8-extension.md

 If you've got this far then you are more than getting the hang of React!

-And it was YOU (YOU YOU YOU!) that let the out.
+And it was you (YOU YOU YOU!) that let the dogs out.

 Chuck Norris greatness achieved. 👊